Skip to main contentSkip to footer

 The expansion of Time for Dementia

-Since its inception in 2014, the Time for Dementia programme has been implemented in several universities and has involved a wide range of healthcare disciplines across the South of England.
+Since its inception in 2015, the Time for Dementia programme has been implemented in several universities and has involved a wide range of healthcare disciplines across the UK.
 By involving families with lived experiences of dementia, the programme aims to enhance positive attitudes and greater awareness of dementia in the healthcare workforce of the future.

 BACKGROUND IMAGE FOR PANEL